ravikoka/qgraph/README.md

 An electron can exist in sites $| 1 \rangle , \, | 2 \rangle , \, \ldots , | N \rangle$ (where $N$ is the total number of sites).
 Different sites have arbitrary connections to each other, with the connections forming a simple graph.
 This graph can then be represented by an $N \times N$ adjacency matrix.

+The state of the electron is denoted $| \psi \rangle$ and is a normalized linear combination of the site states.

 ## The Tight Binding Hamiltonian

 The Hamiltonian for the tight binding model for a single electron can be written as follows: